pocco81/high-str.nvim/README.md

 ## Default
 - `:HSHighlight <integer>` highlights current visual selection and receives an `<integer>` that indicates which colors to use from the `highlight_colors = {}` table; if none is given, HighStr.nvim will pick `color_1`.
-- `:HSRmHighlight` removes highlighting for every line in visual selection.
+- `:HSRmHighlight <rm_all>` If the `rm_all` argument is given, removes all the highlighting in the current buffer.
+If not, does the same but for every line in visual selection.

 # 🐬 Configuration
 Although settings already have self-explanatory names, here is where you can find info about each one of them and their classifications!